Due to COVID-19, MMWEC staff are working under a hybrid model. Staff continue to be reachable by phone and email.

 The Value of MMWEC - Bringing a competitive edge to Massachusetts municipal utilities

 The Massachusetts Municipal Wholesale Electric Company (MMWEC) brings a competitive edge to Massachusetts municipal utilities dedicated to providing their customers with low-cost and reliable electricity.
 We plan, develop and manage energy resources in an evolving marketplace that requires high levels of innovation and expertise.
-Our values are old-fashioned, reflecting 40 years of public power joint action, but our service is enlightened.
+Our values are old-fashioned, reflecting more than 40 years of public power joint action, but our service is enlightened.

 MMWEC's Stony Brook Power Plant in Ludlow, MA

 Innovative Battery Storage Project:

-The Sterling Municipal Light Department’s innovative battery storage project, the first of its kind in the region, is featured in this new video.
+The Sterling Municipal Light Department’s innovative battery storage project, the first of its kind in the region, is featured in this video.

 MMWEC’s largest generation asset is the Stony Brook Energy Center, located on the site of MMWEC’s corporate headquarters in Ludlow, MA.
 In addition to being a valuable resource for the 25 Massachusetts municipal utilities and six Vermont utilities that are Stony Brook Project Participants, Stony Brook is a unique and valuable asset for ISO New England.
 Read more about Stony Brook’s value in the Summer 2015 issue of MMWEC’s Joint Action News, found here …

 Renewable resources for the future

 MMWEC Members and Project Participants have invested in a variety of carbon-free and renewable energy resources, including solar, wind, hydro and battery storage.
 Members’ power portfolios are nearly 50% carbon-free, and Members continue to seek new opportunities in clean energy procurement.
 Read more here …

 Watch Energy & Financial Markets Director Matthew Ide describe MMWEC's Emerging Technologies Initiative in this APPA video